christosgalano/christosgalano.github.io/_drafts/the-change-paradox.md

 excerpt: "When success hardens into habit, progress stalls.
 This piece unpacks why clinging to stability or chasing trends both fall short, and why deliberate, intentional change is the only path that endures."
 tagline: "Lasting progress is never accidental."
 header:
-  overlay_color: "#24292f"
+  overlay_image: /assets/images/thought-provoking/the-change-paradox.webp
+  caption: "M.C.
+Escher, Waterfall (1961)"
   teaser: /assets/images/thought-provoking/the-change-paradox.webp
 tags:
   - thought-provoking
 ---

+Escher's *Waterfall* keeps a wheel turning forever on water that seems to climb back up after it falls.
+No pump, no incline, just architecture that tricks the eye into accepting an impossible loop.
+Most organizational change looks a little like that engraving: constant motion, dressed up as progress, arriving nowhere it hasn't already been.

-Most businesses today face a fundamental tension: the structures, habits, and practices that drive success can just as easily become barriers to progress.
-This isn't a theoretical dilemma; it plays out every day in missed opportunities, failed transformations, and obsolete practices.
+The structures and habits that drive success can just as easily become the barriers that stall it.
+This isn't a theoretical dilemma.
+It plays out in missed opportunities, failed transformations, and practices nobody remembers agreeing to.

 ## Stability's False Promise